 Rob Ford's mayoralty started off in a charming enough fashion—if you enjoy slapstick, that is.
-He fell over while trying to hike a football, he tumbled off a scale during his failed, public weight loss program, and he smashed his face into a CBC News camera.
-Don Cherry could make a hell of a Rock 'em Sock 'em DVD out of Rob Ford's foibles.
+He fell over while trying to hike a football, he tumbled off a scale during his failed public weight loss program, and he smashed his face into a CBC News camera.
+Don Cherry could make a hell of a Rock 'Em Sock 'Em DVD out of Rob Ford's foibles.

 But from about the time Rob Ford was fired the first time for a conflict of interest debacle pertaining to his high school football coaching days, the Three Stooges–style laughs gave way to serious criminal allegations, police surveillance, and on-camera crack smoking.

 Lisi has been accused of using threats of violence to try and retrieve the crack tape.
-According to one police document, phone calls between Lisi and Mohamed Siyad, the man who was later outed as the crack tape's videographer, indicated that "Lisi threatened Siyad that Dixon [Siyad's neighbourhood] will get heated up all summer until the phone (video) gets back."
+According to one police document, phone calls between Lisi and Mohamed Siyad, the man who was later outed as the crack tape's videographer, indicated that "Lisi threatened Siyad that Dixon [Siyad's neighborhood] will get heated up all summer until the phone (video) gets back."
 Lisi, who has an unsettlingly long rap sheet of violent activities, was accused by Toronto Star sources of purposely planting bedbugs at the residences of his enemies.

 Rob Ford, who is now occupying a Toronto City Council seat for Ward 2, will be testifying at Lisi's case this spring.

-The multi-tentacled crime drama that surrounded Rob Ford's mayoralty is kind of like the Serial podcast for Toronto politics nerds, and the mess continues to be heavily investigated online by armchair sleuths.
+The multi-tentacled crime drama that surrounded Rob Ford's mayoral tenure is kind of like the Serial podcast for Toronto politics nerds, and the mess continues to be heavily investigated online by armchair sleuths.
 Sites like the Rob Ford Files catalog known information about Ford's associates, and gather statistics on the scandal, like: